Hello! I’m going to talk to you about one of my favourite New York boroughs: Greenwich Village! Do you want to know why I like it so much?

-- Washington Square Park: this park is simply a must, with its atmosphere so typical and artistic.
+- Washington Square Park is simply a must, with its atmosphere so typical and artistic.
 It’s great to wander in this park.
 You can admire various shows as NY University is all around the square and students often come and practice music or dances.
 Also, you can play chess in the park and enjoy the fountain as kids do!
 Or even better, take the time to admire its arch and the view.
 Indeed, on one side you’ll see the Empire State Building and on the other one the One World Trade Center!

-The Village secrets and architecture
+The Village, its secrets and architecture

 - The district is one of the oldest in NYC and in terms of architecture.
 You’ll discover our European style and that is why it is called “the Village”.
 Indeed, the buildings are only a few floors, and most of the streets are paved.